Sidaleks79/docs/object-storage-policy.md

 #### 1) `private`

 - The default policy structure is empty and it means private access to resources.
-- Also, we have private access if a statement for needed resource is absent or present with `"Effect"`: `"Deny"`.
+- Also, we have private access if a statement for the needed resource is absent or present with `"Effect"`: `"Deny"`.
 - If present two statements for one resource with `"Allow"` and `"Deny"` effects, `"Deny"` has more priority and the policy is `private`.

 #### 2) `public`

 we consider a resource `public` if:

-- its name is present in statement with `"Allow"` effect and in `"Principal"` section present wildcard ("*") value.
+its name is present in the statement with the `"Allow"` effect and the `"Principal"` section presents a wildcard ("*") value.
-- `"Action"`: `"s3:ListBucket"` is present for the checked bucket
-- `"Action"`: `"s3:GetObject"` is present for the checked object or for the all objects in a bucket
+`"Action"`: `"s3:ListBucket"` is present for the checked bucket `"Action"`: `"s3:GetObject"` is present for the checked object or for all objects in a bucket

 #### 3) `custom`

 we consider a resource `custom` if:

 - `"Version"` of the policy structure not actual.
 Meen not `"2012-10-17"` or keyword `"Version"` is absent
 - we did not recognize the ruleset as __private__ or __public__ for the given resource.
-It means that this resource may be as private and as public with using any other statements of policy.
+It means that this resource may be as private and as public with as using any other statements of policy.